Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized

 \subsubsection{Vectorized data collection}

-The vectorized environments runs multiple copies of the same environment parallelly and independently, interacting with the actor in a batched fashion.
-The superiority of vectorized environments is evidently.
-First, the vectorized environments interacts with the actor in a batched way such that the parallel computation advantage of GPU could be exploited to the fullest extent.
-Second, when interacting with vectorized environments of $N$ copies, the VDC mode necessitates only a single instantiation of the actor network due to the batched interaction, leading to a substantial reduction in hardware resource requirements in contrast to the multi-thread deployed actor mode that requires $N$ instantiations.
+The vectorized environments run multiple copies of the same environment parallelly and independently, and the Vectorized Data Collection (VDC) mode of our ASL framework interacts with these environments in a batched fashion.
+The superiority of VDC is evident.
+First, the parallel computation advantage of GPU could be exploited to the fullest extent thanks to the batched interaction.
+Second, when interacting with vectorized environments of $N$ copies, the VDC mode necessitates only a single instantiation of the actor network, leading to a substantial reduction in hardware resource requirements in contrast to the multi-thread deployed actor mode that requires $N$ instantiations.
 Third, the batched data is stored as a whole in the experience buffer, eliminating the need for the thread lock stemming from asynchronous data preservation requests caused by multiple actors.
 Accordingly, it is reasonable to imagine that the three merits could additionally shorten the time needed for training.